 A storytelling device resume writers have been using for decades is the C-A-Rs approach, or Challenge – Actions – Results, also known by other acronyms such as S-T-A-Rs (Situation – Tasks – Actions – Results).

-Choose 4-5 (or more) standout contributions you’ve made to each of your employers, in terms of business value.
+Choose 4-5 (or more) standout contributions you’ve made to each of your employers, in each of your positions, in terms of business value.

 Tell the story in depth, step-by-step and don’t worry that you’re compiling too much information.
 Your efforts will be well worth the time.